danneu/html-parser/README.md

 ```

 It's not nice and simple anymore.
 And since it's not possible to make an exhaustive `text` parser, I've had to repeat this kind of logic in various places.

+### (v3.0.0) Parsing text

+The `text` parser was changed in v3.0.0 to be stand-alone meaning that if you apply the `text` parser, it will return a text node that consumed text up until the next non-text node could be parsed.

+I did this by refacoring the text parser from what was outlined above into a parser that embeds the other `node`parses via lookaheads.

+While it's nice to have stand-alone text parsing behavior, I will need to look more into the performance impact of this.

 ### The `LookAhead` parser